flatcar/flatcar-website/content/faq.md

 It's intended to ease the deliver and promotion of new Linux technologies into Kubernetes and other Cloud Native technologies.
 You can read more about this in the [Flatcar Container Linux Edge channel announcement](https://kinvolk.io/blog/2019/05/introducing-the-flatcar-linux-edge-channel/).

-## What do you mean when you say Flatcar Container Linux is "independent"?
+## What do you mean when you say Flatcar Container Linux is "independently built"?

 We mean that Flatcar Container Linux will continue to be updated and maintained after CoreOS Container Linux EOL, and is not dependent on any CoreOS Container Linux binary artifact.